utkucy/arbitrum-mcp-tools/README.md

 - npm or yarn
 - Git
 - Alchemy API Key (sign up at https://www.alchemy.com/)
-- Arbiscan API Key (sign up at https://arbiscan.io/myapikey).
-This is optional but recommended for the `decodeCalldata` tool which uses it to fetch contract ABIs.
+- Arbiscan API Key (sign up at https://arbiscan.io).
+This is optional but recommended for the `decodeTransactionCalldata` tool which uses it to fetch contract ABIs.

 ### Installation 🧑‍💻